anshugarg15/Snippets/README.md

 * First we splitted the whole dataset into training, testing and validation sets.

-* Then we implemented the RNN and biLSTM models using python inbuilt libraries and then plotted the models.
+* Then we implemented the RNN and biLSTM models using python inbuilt libraries and then plotted the models to visualize and compare the results.

 ### Result :
 * Using RNN we got **98.37%** accuracy and using Bi-LSTM we got **98.62%** accuracy.